Jonathan-Greve/Xmake-template/README.md

 **Note:** Please be aware that `import std;` currently only works for the Windows MSVC compiler and not for GCC.
 Modules are still not fully supported in any compiler.
 For example, `std::print` (`import <print>`) doesn't work in GCC-13.

+## Enabling GitHub Workflow to Automatically Create Releases
+To allow GitHub Actions to create releases automatically, you need to grant the necessary permissions.
+Follow these steps:

+Go to your GitHub project's `Settings` page.
+Navigate to the `Actions` tab.
+Under the `Workflow permissions` section, select `Read and write permissions`.
+If you don't enable these permissions, the `Release` step of the workflows will fail, and the releases won't be created automatically.

 ## Project Structure

 The project structure is as follows: